Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Control Law Description

 Note that the maximization term in (\ref{eq:reformulation_of_frci_condition}) is the support function $\sigma_{D^A_i\mathcal P(x_{k+i},u_{k+i})}(G_j)\in\reals_{+}$ where $G_j$ is $\mathcal I$'s $j$-th facet's normal.
 This support function induces constraint tightening.

 A complication arises in evaluating the support function due to an algebraic loop in the state dependent uncertainty.
 The set $\mathcal P(x_{k+i},u_{k+i})$ depends on $x_{k+i}$ which itself depends on the uncertainty sequence over time steps $0:i-1$ in the planning horizon.
 Thus, $p_{k+i}$ becomes dependent on $p_k,\dots,p_{k+i-1}$ and the maximum value that it can take involves the maximization of a convex function over a non-convex domain.
 Simulation experience with the example in Section~\ref{sec:example} shows that a convex upper bound to this maximization is too conservative, thus we prefer to simplify by considering instead the uncertainty set $\mathcal P(\bar x_{k+i},u_{k+i})$ based on the nominal state.
-Note that the formulation remains exact over the entire planning horizon for input dependent uncertainty and, more importantly, is overall exact at $t=1$ since $x_k$ is fixed.
-Therefore the application of $u_k$ guarantees that $x_{k+1}\in\mathcal I$.
-The same cannot be said however over the remaining $N-1$ steps because states with a potentially larger norm inducing a potentially larger uncertainty may occur.
-Because RMPC is implemented in receding horizon fashion and $u_k$ is anyway the only input to be applied, we consider this to be a reasonable approach.
-With this in mind, the support function is simplified using the separable nature of (\ref{eq:uncertainty_set}) and H\"older's inequality:
+While this choice has no impact at $t=1$ (since $x_k=\bar x_k$), the same cannot be said over the remaining $N-1$ steps because perturbed states with a larger norm may occur, inducing a larger uncertainty than the one predicted by $\mathcal P(\bar x_{k+i},u_{k+i})$.
+However, since RMPC is implemented in receding horizon fashion and $u_k$ is anyway the only input to be applied, the implementation remains robust.
+Furthermore, note that the formulation remains exact over the entire planning horizon for input dependent uncertainty.
+With this in mind, the support function in \eqref{eq:reformulation_of_frci_condition} is simplified using the separable nature of (\ref{eq:uncertainty_set}) and H\"older's inequality:

 where the $q_{q,l}$-norm is dual to the $p_{q,l}$-norm in (\ref{eq:uncertainty_set}), i.e. $1/q_{q,l}+1/p_{q,l}=1$, and we denote by $\mathcal W\triangleq\{Ww : Rw\le r\}$ the polytopic independent uncertainty part of $\mathcal P(\bar x_{k+i},u_{k+i})$.
 Note that (\ref{eq:support_function_simplification}) is not conservative since H\"older's inequality is tight \cite{Boyd2004}.
 Using (\ref{eq:support_function_simplification}), we can write (\ref{eq:reformulation_of_frci_condition}) as a set of $Nn_g$ convex constraints: